Opulent suites in secluded Montmartre mansion, oozing originality and ooh-la-la

 - Exceptional location; slap-bang in one of the most popular parts of Paris, yet the secret setting offers peace and seclusion

-- Serene garden, with tinkling fountain and clusters of iron-wrought tables and chairs scattered in shady nooks; perfect for a summer breakfast or a spring aperitif
+- Lush garden, with a clusters of iron-wrought tables and chairs scattered in shady nooks; perfect for a summer breakfast or a spring aperitif

-- If you’re adverse to exercise, be aware that Montmartre is the hilly part of Paris, with inescapable sets of stairs and steep streets; but your recompense is a sumptuous vista at every step
+- If you’re adverse to exercise, be aware that Montmartre is the hilly part of Paris, with inescapable sets of stairs and steep streets

 - The restaurant is only open Wednesday-Saturday for dinner, and at the weekend for brunch.
 Advance booking is strongly advised, too

 - We've heard reports of noise travelling from the bar to the rooms; it's open until 2am most nights